alexandershov/IdeaProjects/learning/linux/linux.md

 ```

 After execve a new process gets the same file descriptors as the original process.
 So if you redirected stdin/stdout/stderr,
 then a new process will see these changes.
 That's how shell redirects work.

+There's `vfork` that's a dangerous alternative to `fork`.
+`vfork` doesn't copy page tables, so they're shared.
+Child runs first after `vfork` and it should call `exec*` immediately.
+There's no safe way of calling `vfork` in Python, since you can't call only `exec*` in Python with `os.execve`
+you'll implicitly call some memory-changing code, because it's Python, not C.

 ### Virtual memory
 Each process has its own memory address space.
 This is called virtual memory.